sadacca/OEP_processing/README.md

 * batch file for pre-processing, detecting spikes, and clustering 'raw' data from a handful of directories with a single click

+* simple plotting of spike waveforms across tetrodes for sorting validation, with adjustable bandpass filtering of waveforms

 * additional batch files for moving or deleting extranious data (.AUX files) across all subdirectories

 * event extraction from open-ephys *.event files, MED-PC 'text' files, and lab standard *.tst files